taylor-shift/luisroel91.github.io/_posts/2023-06-23-leetcode-235-lowest-common-ancestor-of-a-binary-search-tree.md

 What does this mean exactly?

-In plain English, it means that we must figure out the which of p and q is the largest (max), as well as the smallest (min).
+In plain English, it means that we must figure out which (out of p and q) is the largest (max), as well as the smallest (min).
 Then, we must search the tree and return the node between the nodes that hold these values.

 A visual example: